simurgh9/simurgh9.github.io/raw/excerpt.md

 DEATH.
 No.

-> The Death's story is an old Arab fable retold by W. Somerset Maugham
+The Death's story is an old Arab fable retold in the 1933 play _Sheppey_.

-> in his 1933 play _Sheppey_.
+― W. Somerset Maugham

 ## Either, Or.
 When I was very young and in the cave of Trophonius I forgot to